A Comparison of Galacticus and COZMIC WDM Subhalo Populations: Models

 \subsection{{\sc Galacticus} Simulations}

 In order to compare against the COZMIC, Symphony, and Milky Way-est simulation data, we generate subhalo populations using the {\sc Galacticus} semi-analytic framework \citep{benson2012galacticus}.
 In {\sc Galacticus}, subhalo populations are generated by constructing a merger tree that identifies all progenitor halos, and their sequence of merging, of a halo at $z=0$.
 The merger tree is constructed through a Monte Carlo (MC) process using branching rates as predicted from the Extended Press-Schechter (EPS) formalism \citep{bower1991evolution, lacey1994merger}, but modified to match the results of CDM $N$-body simulations following the algorithm of \cite{parkinson2008generating}.
 Once the merger tree is constructed, each halo in the tree is numerically evolved forwards in time, yielding a $ z = 0 $ subhalo population.
 During the evolution process, orbital properties of each halo, such as their 3D position, velocity, bound mass, and density profile are found by solving a set of differential equations that describe the physics that affects subhalos \citep{nadler2023symphony,lonergan2025generating}.
 Specifically, {\sc Galacticus} accounts for non-linear phenomena such as tidal heating, tidal stripping, and dynamical friction of subhalos as has previously been described and validated for CDM \citep{pullen2014nonlinear, yang2020new, benson2022tidal}.
+It should be noted that while {\sc Galacticus} uses a bottom up model for the structure formation of WDM halos, other studies point out that the structure formation can be more complex depending on the redshift and mass scale at which a halo forms \citep{paduroiu2022warm}.
+It would be interesting to consider structure formation histories alternative to the ``traditional" merger tree scenario in future work.

 WDM subhalo populations in {\sc Galacticus} are derived by modifying a few key components of the corresponding {\sc Galacticus} CDM model.
 First, a WDM transfer function is used to account for the suppression of low-mass power due to free-streaming effects.
 We use the specific form given by \cite{bode2001halo}: